Anti-gay pastor Louie Giglio has decided not to speak at President Obama’s inauguration.

 “Homophobe” means a person who is afraid of homosexuals.
 I have excellent proof that I’m not afraid of homosexuals.
 I lived with one in my 20’s, even though I knew he was homosexual.
 That was in the military, and I didn’t turn him in; nor did I turn in his partners.

-I am not a homophobe, and Louie Giglio is not anti-gay, any more than he is anti-thieves.
+I am not a homophobe, and Louie Giglio is not anti-gay, any more than he is anti-thief.
 In fact, I would guess he’s a lot more anti-thief because he probably, like me, wants thieves punished by the law, while I see no point in arresting and punishing homosexuals.

 One More: “Keep Religion Out of Politics”